Jamaican Patois: Bible

 The system of spelling used in Di Jamiekan Nyuu Testiment is the phonetic Cassidy Writing system adopted by the Jamaica Language Unit of the University of the West Indies, and while most Jamaicans use the informal "Miss Lou" writing system, the Cassidy Writing system is an effort at standardising Patois in its written form.

 Recent developments

-Jamaican Patois has made some major strides in recent years, becoming one of the languages available on Google Translate and being used by the People's National Party (PNP), which released an audio version of its 2025 general election manifesto in the language.
+Jamaican Patois has made some major strides in recent years, becoming one of the languages available on Google Translate, being used in the title of the Eurovision Song Contest 2026 winner, and being used by the People's National Party (PNP), which released an audio version of its 2025 general election manifesto in the language.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Jamaican Patois:Evribadi baan frii an iikwal wid rispek fi demself (digniti) an wid raits.
+Dem nuo ou fi riizn kaa dem av sens an nuo we rait fram we rang (kanshenz) an dem fi chriit dem wan aneda laik se dem a breda an sista.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.